ResearchIT/pronto-user-docs/docs/machine_learning/index.md

 # Machine Learning / GPU Container
+As of July 2024, we discourage use of this container.
+Instead, please consider using a [python virtual environment](../python.md).

 ResearchIT maintains a machine learning container (ml-gpu) that contains the CUDA drivers and has many [machine learning frameworks available](preinstalled_software.md).

 The [singularity](../containers/singularity.md) recipe that builds this container can be found [here](https://github.com/researchit/singularity-ml).